willshiao/transcript-parser/README.md

 ## Description

 Parses plaintext speech/debate/radio transcripts into JavaScript objects.
-It is still in early development and is not stable.
+It is still in early development.
 Pull requests are welcome.

+Tested for Node.js versions >= 4.4.6

 ## Usage